michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0053.md

 - adj: marked by or given to doubt
 - adj: denying or questioning the tenets of especially a religion
 ### Family
-sceptical: sceptically, scepticism+;sceptic: sceptical, sceptics;scepticism: scepticisms
+- sceptical: sceptically, scepticism+
+- sceptic: sceptical, sceptics
+- scepticism: scepticisms
 ### Examples
 - There are some innocuous or mildly sceptical posters, and even one or two Democrats.
 - Merkel is the Europe’s most powerful politician, personally sceptical of Putin and an advocate of Russian sanctions.